 We found that those who were pleased with this telescoping ladder said that it was made with durable materials, was well-designed, and was easily adjustable.
 However, we also noticed some customers who said this ladder was unstable, and others felt it was difficult to lock into place.

-Read our buying guide below to learn more about telescoping ladders and how to choose one.
+Read our buying guide below for more information on how to choose the best telescoping ladder.

 Telescoping ladders will have a maximum height when at full extension.
-However, you can also open each rung individually, usually in 12-inch increments, allowing you to customize the ladder’s height to best fit your needs.
+However, you can also open each rung individually, usually in 12-inch increments, allowing you to customize the ladder’s height to fit your needs best.

 This rating tells you how much weight your ladder can hold.
 This refers to your weight plus the weight of any items you bring.